yuki-2025/Dyna_Swarm/README.md

 **AgentNet is trained on large-scale open-source corpus, and its output has randomness.
 Any content generated by AgentNet does not represent the views of the model developers.
 We are not responsible for any problems arising from the use, misuse, and dissemination of AgentNet, including but not limited to public opinion risks and data security issues.**

+##  👍 Acknowledgement
+AgentNet is built with reference to the following outstanding works: GPTSwarm, deepseek, Qwen-2.5 .
+Thanks！